HomeSite MapContact Us

 Do you permit private property?

-Miami-Dade County and the City of Miami do not require a film permit for shoots on private property.
+Miami-Dade County does not require a film permit for shoots on private property, unless the scene includes the use of faux weapons or pyrotechnics.
 The City of Miami Beach does require a permit to film on residential private property.

 top